 Down jackets can be quite expensive but really are a worthwhile investment for any active person.
 Unfortunately, to maintain a lightweight, many shells are made with thinner materials that do not resist abrasions as well as you would hope.
 We looked for jackets that provide a good value and will hold up reasonably well when cared for appropriately.

 Dry it!
 Contrary to common belief, down will not be ruined when it gets wet.
 It will, however, lose its insulation abilities when it is soaked and clumped together.
-Down jackets can be washed and dried on the very low heat.
+The best packable down jackets can be washed and dried on very low heat.
 So, if your jacket is wet, carefully follow manufacturer instructions to dry it.

-What is the perfect down jacket for one, might be different for another.
-When picking the perfect jacket for you, make sure to look at features like Fill power, Water resistance, Fit, Shell etc. What environment will you be using it in?
+What is the perfect down jacket for one person might be different for another?
+When picking the best packable down jackets, make sure to look at features like fill rating, water resistance, fit, shell material, etc. What environment will you be using it in?
 What level of comfort do you want?
-These are all personal preferences, so make sure to find the perfect one, for just you!
+These are all personal preferences, so make sure to find the perfect best packable down jackets, for just you.